TOP 10 VIRTUAL REALITY HEADSETS OF 2018 – Best Choices

 If you are yet to try VR, I encourage you to do so if you ever get the chance.
 One thing that will astonish you is how good VR is right now and how easy it is to get yourself lost in the experience.

-I hope you will be able to decide the best Virtual Reality headsets that best suits you from our detailed review, but nonetheless if you are still stuck on which VR headset to get, I would suggest the Oculus Rift.
+I hope you will be able to decide the best Virtual Reality headsets that best suits you from our detailed review, but nonetheless, if you are still stuck on which VR headset to get, I would suggest the Oculus Rift.
 The Oculus Rift meets practically all the requirement for you to get an “out of this world experience” and also because it is going to make you look like a cyborg.
-LOL – virtually all VR headset make you look like an android, but the Oculus Rift is sleeker.
+LOL – virtually all VR headset makes you look like an android, but the Oculus Rift is sleeker.

 When you take a look at the applications that are still in the works for this technology, as well as the still-growing catalog of content for VR, it’s safe to say that, after decades of an attempt, virtual reality is now more than something only found between the pages of a science fiction novel.